ShahirAnsari/AdhaarCardDetailsExtraction/README.md

 ```
 pip install requirements.txt
 ```
-The model is pre trained on adhaar card images freely available on google.
+The model is pre trained on adhaar card images that are freely available on google.
+PS.
+The model does not work on any other documents like PAN Card and will give output as INVALID ID in those cases.